Nursing Home Fire Risk Assessment

 Detailed Reporting

-You receive a comprehensive PAS 79-1:2020 compliant fire risk assessment report with findings categorised by severity and clear, prioritised recommendations.
+You receive a complete PAS 79-1:2020 compliant fire risk assessment report with findings categorised by severity and clear, prioritised recommendations.

 Implementation Support